-- 22.1 Group Health and Welfare Insurance Coverage: All Regular employees are eligible to participate in a group health and welfare insurance benefit program, which includes the medical, prescription, dental, vision, life and long term disability insurance plans, effective the first day of employment.
-The City shall pay the cost of the program for both employee and dependents as indicated below. - (A) Life Insurance: Twice annual salary for employee, \$3,000 for employee's dependents.
+22.1 Group Health and Welfare Insurance Coverage: All Regular employees are eligible to participate in a group health and welfare insurance benefit program, which includes the medical, prescription, dental, vision, life and long term disability insurance plans, effective the first day of employment.
+The City shall pay the cost of the program for both employee and dependents as indicated below.

+- (A) Life Insurance: Twice annual salary for employee, \$3,000 for employee's dependents.
 More specific benefit information is provided in the carrier's booklet.
-The City will pay the full cost of the premiums. - The City will offer two health plans, a "Base Plan" and an optional "Premium Plan".
-(B) All eligible employees will be enrolled in the "Base Plan" and will have the option on a voluntary basis to enroll in the "Premium Plan" initially, and during the open enrollment period for each subsequent calendar year.
+The City will pay the full cost of the premiums. - (B) The City will offer two health plans, a "Base Plan" and an optional "Premium Plan".
+All eligible employees will be enrolled in the "Base Plan" and will have the option on a voluntary basis to enroll in the "Premium Plan" initially, and during the open enrollment period for each subsequent calendar year.
 Eligible employees that fail to complete the annual open enrollment will automatically be placed in the group health insurance plan they were enrolled in the previous year.
 Changes will be effective at the beginning of the following calendar year.
-The City's contribution toward the monthly group health and welfare insurance composite premium rate shall be ninety percent (90%) and the employee will begin paying ten percent (10%) of the "Base Plan" rate through a bi-weekly payroll deduction.
+The City's contribution toward the monthly group health and welfare insurance composite premium rate shall be eighty-five percent (85%) and the employee will pay fifteen percent (15%) of the "Base Plan" rate through a biweekly payroll deduction.
 Employees electing to enroll in the "Premium Plan" will be responsible for premiums beyond the City's contribution of the "Base Plan" composite rate.
-The employee co-share of premium will be recalculated every January 1st to coincide with the renewal of the City's Group Health Insurance Plan.
+The employee coshare of premium will be recalculated every January 1st to coincide with the renewal of the City's Group Health Insurance Plan.
 The City established a Section 125 Plan effective July 1, 2006, to redirect the portion of the employee's salary to pay, on a pre-tax basis, the employee's contribution toward the medical, prescription, dental and vision insurance composite premium rate.

-Effective December 26, 2021, all employees participating in the Group Health and Welfare Insurance Plan will pay fifteen percent (15%) co-share of premium.
-The City's contribution toward the monthly group health and welfare insurance composite premium rate for the "Base Plan" shall be 85%.
-Employees electing to enroll in the "Buy Up Plan" will be responsible for premiums beyond the City's contribution of 85% of the "Base Plan" composite rate.
+Effective Calendar Year 2025, all employees participating in the Group Health and Welfare Insurance Plan will pay twenty percent (20%) co-share of premium.
+The City's contribution toward the monthly group health and welfare insurance composite premium rate for the "Base Plan" shall be eighty percent 80%.
+Employees electing to enroll in the "Buy Up Plan" will be responsible for premiums beyond the City's contribution of 80% of the "Base Plan" composite rate.

-Effective in January 2022, all active employees will be able to select an optional high deductible plan (medical and prescription only) as an additional lower cost option for group health.
+All active employees will also be able to select an optional high deductible plan (medical and prescription only) as an additional lower cost option for group health.
 The City will contribute a flat rate monthly amount, limited to the amount of the City's contribution toward the "Base Plan" for the high deductible plan.
 Retirees are not eligible for the high deductible plan.